dotswg/dots-requirements/draft-ietf-dots-requirements.md

 OP-003
 : Session Redirection: In order to increase DOTS operational flexibility and scalability, DOTS servers SHOULD be able to redirect DOTS clients to another DOTS server at any time.
+DOTS clients MUST NOT assume the redirection target DOTS server shares security state with the redirecting DOTS server.
+DOTS clients MAY attempt abbreviated security negotiation methods supported by the protocol, such as DTLS session resumption, but MUST be prepared to negotiate new security state with the redirection target DOTS server.

-Due to the decreased probability of DOTS server signal delivery due to link congestion, it is RECOMMENDED DOTS servers avoid redirecting while mitigation is enabled during an active attack against a target in the DOTS client's domain.
-Either the DOTS servers have to fate-share the security state, the client MUST have separate security state with each potential redirectable server, or be able to negotiate new state as part of redirection.
+: Due to the increased likelihood of packet loss caused by link congestion during an attack, it is RECOMMENDED DOTS servers avoid redirecting while mitigation is enabled during an active attack against a target in the DOTS client's domain.

 OP-004
 : Mitigation Requests and Status: